|Submitted By: Sheila Abner / CDC/NHSN|

 |Other Implementation Challenges||none known|

-An activity that is performed with or on a patient as part of the provision of care.
+Activity performed for or on a patient as part of the provision of care.

 Information from the submission form